faizalhossain/android-debloater/README.md

 ## about
 - This is essentially an android debloater script that I wrote for my huawei machine.
-- It targets all of google apps installed in it as well as other bloatware and spyware like huawei apps, meta apps, even the microsoft swiftkey keyboard.
+- It targets <b>all of google apps</b> installed in it as well as other bloatware and spyware like huawei apps, meta apps, even the microsoft swiftkey keyboard.
 ## installation
 Requires adb.
 on debian: